 #1.
 Free Apps

-- Cost per view (CPW): The more users watch the ad in the app, the more money you get.
-In this campaign, they use video ads.
+Cost per view (CPW): In this campaign, the more users watch the ad within the app, the more money is earned.
+This type of campaign typically involves video ads.

-- Cost per install (CPI): The app owner gets income when the users install the app which is displayed in the ad.
+Cost per install (CPI): The app owner generates income when users install the app being promoted through the ad.

 #2.
 Partially Free Apps (Freemium)

-Freemium means that users process in-app purchases and pay for some exclusive content or subscriptions with additional benefits.
-Gaming apps use this strategy a lot - they sell extra lives, additional content, or necessary items.
+With the freemium model, users have the opportunity to make in-app purchases and pay for exclusive content or subscriptions that offer additional benefits.
+This approach is commonly employed by gaming apps, where they sell items such as extra lives, additional content, or essential in-game items.

-Another point is that you won’t get the exact amount you have set because Google and Apple stores have their own share.
-It is not that big, but still, share is share.
-As a rule, the share is about 15-30% out of the sum the user pays.
-It means that you should find a balance between that amount you state for the extra content and the customers’ desire to pay for it.
+Another point to consider is that the revenue you receive may be different from the exact amount you set due to the shares taken by Google and Apple stores.
+While the share is not significant, it is still a portion that is divided.
+Typically, these stores claim around 15-30% of the sum the user pays.
+Consequently, you need to strike a balance between the price you set for the extra content and the customers' willingness to pay for it.

 #3.
 Paid Apps